TobKed/blog/content/posts/enum_and_dataclass.md

 > -- <cite>https://docs.python.org/3/library/enum.html</cite>

 `Enum` is useful when you need immutable name-value pairs enclosed in an iterable object.
 What is special in `Enum`?
-It's metaclass `EnumMeta` provides dunder methods *(dunder methods: double underscores at the beginning and the end, also called magic methods)* which allow to use `Enum` class which will fail on a typical class.
+Its metaclass `EnumMeta` provides dunder methods *(dunder methods: double underscores at the beginning and the end, also called magic methods)* which allow to use `Enum` class which will fail on a typical class.

 The `Enum` class is callable, providing the following functional API:
 ```python